Milbro Model Railways, site logo.

 ExleyPTcabsideREV6a

 Illustrations Ex1c-Ex1e.
 The quality of the model can be seen clearly here, including very neat rivet detail.
-The loco is in good condition, but the brake gear has been damaged and the pickup system has been removed and replaced with something very poor.
-It may also be that one of the water tank fillers has come off and been replaced slightly out of position at some stage, although I cannot be certain.
+The loco is in good condition, but at the time these photos were taken the brake gear was in a damaged condition and the pickup system had been removed and replaced with something very poor.
+It may also be that one of the water tank fillers had come off and been replaced slightly out of position at some stage, although I cannot be certain.
 The mechanism is a Rocket Precision.
 It is hard to be sure who built this model, but one option is Beeson.
-Another possibility (perhaps more likely) might be that he supplied the set of body parts for it, and someone else did the work of assembling the loco.
+Another possibility (rather more likely) might be that he supplied the set of body parts for it, and someone else did the work of assembling the loco.
+This was very possibly Exley himself.
+The loco has more recently been renovated by Alan Crompton.

 For an additional photo, see our website section about Beeson.